moby/moby/docs/reference/api/docker_remote_api.md

 * `GET /networks/{network-id}` Now returns IPAM config options for custom IPAM plugins if any are available.
 * `GET /networks/<network-id>` now returns subnets info for user-defined networks.
+* `POST /build` now takes a string `pull` parameter instead of a boolean.
+Can be one of 'never', 'missing', or 'always'.

 ### v1.21 API changes